Richard E. Byrd: First Antarctic expedition (1928–1930)

 After a further summer of exploration, the expedition returned to North America on June 18, 1930.
 Unlike the 1926 flight, this expedition was honored with the gold medal of the American Geographical Society.
 This was also seen in the film With Byrd at the South Pole (1930), which covered his trip there.

 Byrd, by then an internationally recognized, pioneering American polar explorer and aviator, served for a time as Honorary National President (1931–1935) of Pi Gamma Mu, the international honor society in the social sciences.
 He carried the society's flag during his first Antarctic expedition to dramatize the spirit of adventure into the unknown, characterizing both the natural and social sciences.

-To finance and gain both political and public support for his expeditions, Byrd actively cultivated relationships with many powerful individuals, including President Franklin Roosevelt, Henry Ford, Edsel Ford, John D. Rockefeller, Jr., and Vincent Astor.
+To finance and gain both political and public support for his expeditions, Byrd actively cultivated relationships with many powerful individuals, including President Franklin Roosevelt, Henry Ford, Edsel Ford, John D. Rockefeller Jr., and Vincent Astor.
 As a token of his gratitude, Byrd named geographic features in the Antarctic after his supporters.

-Second Antarctic expedition (1934)
+Second Antarctic expedition (1933–1934)

-On his second expedition in 1934, Byrd spent five winter months alone operating a meteorological station, Advance Base, from which he narrowly escaped with his life after suffering carbon monoxide poisoning from a poorly ventilated stove.
+On his second expedition during the Southern Hemisphere summer of 1933–1934, (winter in the United States, in the Northern Hemisphere), Byrd spent five months alone operating a meteorological station, Advance Base, from which he narrowly escaped with his life after suffering carbon monoxide poisoning from a poorly ventilated stove.
 Unusual radio transmissions from Byrd finally began to alarm the men at the base camp, who then attempted to go to Advance Base.
 The first two trips were failures due to darkness, snow, and mechanical troubles.
 Finally, Thomas Poulter, E. J. Demas, and Amory Waite arrived at Advance Base, where they found Byrd in poor physical health.
 The men remained at Advance Base until October 12. when an airplane from the base camp picked up Dr. Poulter and Byrd.
 The rest of the men returned to base camp with the tractor.
 This expedition is described by Byrd in his autobiography Alone.

-It is also commemorated in a U.S. postage stamp issued at the time, and a considerable amount of mail using it was sent from Byrd's base at Little America.
+During the summer months the days were long and the evenings existed in twilight.
+Inside the exploration headquarters Byrd had fashioned a large calendar on the wall, where he would cross off each day as it passed.